kmaladkar/jio_product_device_day2_2019/q3/README.md

   - Build a extractor which finds apporiate highlight with confidence values

 - Dataset
-    - Train set can be downloaded from - [data.zip](https://drive.google.com/uc?export=download&id=1iuj28xd581JXK_IoKHDPDpcuyVSwi0pd)
+    - Dataset can be downloaded from - [data.zip](https://drive.google.com/uc?export=download&id=1iuj28xd581JXK_IoKHDPDpcuyVSwi0pd)

 - Evaluation
     - Test data set will be shared with you once the problem is completed.